Newtones91-io/github-pages-with-jekyll/_posts/2021-11-18-my-first-blog-post.md

 Here are some fixed vs. growth mindset examples.

----
-Fixed Mindset: Either I’m good at it or I’m not
-Growth Mindset:
----
 | Fixed Mindset      | Growth Mindset |
 |      :----:       |    :----:   |
 | Either I’m good at it or I’m not.| I can learn to do anything I want.|